 About - BAUM LLC, founded by David R. Baum

-David is widely recognized for his work in art, music, and entertainment law, and has extensive experience in complex commercial matters as well.
-He has been consistently ranked by Chambers USA and Chambers High Net Worth as a leading lawyer in multiple categories dating back to 2013, honored in each edition of Best Lawyers since 2018.
-He serves as the Secretary of the Cy Twombly Foundation and also serves on the Board of the American Foundation of The Courtauld Institute of Art in London and The Drawing Center in New York.
-David teaches at the graduate and undergraduate level, including classes and lectures at NYU School of Law, Columbia Law School, New York Law School, and Sotheby's Institute of Art.
-He has also presented CLE programs for clients and institutions such as Sony Music Entertainment and The Copyright Society of the U.S.A.
-David's writing on art has been published by the French academic journal Les Cahiers du Musée National D'Art Modern.
-He graduated from NYU School of Law and Cornell University, College of Arts and Sciences, with honors.
+David has taught at the graduate and undergraduate level, including classes and lectures at NYU School of Law, Columbia Law School, and Sotheby's Institute of Art.
+He has also presented programs for clients and institutions such as Philadelphia Musuem of Art, New York Public Library, Sony Music Entertainment and The Copyright Society of the U.S.A.
+His writing on art and has been published by the French academic journal Les Cahiers du Musée National D'Art Modern.

 SELECT REPRESENTATIVE MATTERS